First prize for Bogdan Dugalić

 About the prize winners

-The first prize in the piano category, worth €10,000 and donated by L. Bösendorfer Klavierfabrik GmbH, which has supported the competition for many years, went to Bogdan Dugalić.
-He impressed the jury in the final concert on February 19 with Mozart's Piano Concerto No. 9 in E-flat major, KV 271 by W. A. Mozart.
-He also received the audience prize of €1,000, donated by The Volpini de Maestri – O'Neill Foundation, and the special prize of the International Society for Contemporary Music (IGNM) of €1,000 for the best interpretation of the contemporary work: "A propos... de nuages chassants" by J. M. Staud.
-Bogdan Dugalić (*2003) completed his studies at the Mozarteum University in the class of Pavel Gililov and is currently studying with Konstantin Bogino at the Perosi Academy.
-He is the winner of the Santa Cecília Competition, the Málaga Competition, and the 2nd prize at the Maj Lind Competition.
-He has performed with the Mariinsky Orchestra, the Helsinki Radio Orchestra, the Orquestra do Porto, the Serbian Radio Orchestra, and others, under the baton of Valery Gergiev, Anna-Maria Helsing, Roberto Tibiriçá, Dorian Keilhack, Eivind Aadland, Bojan Suđić, Srboljub Dinić, and others.
-His performances have taken him to the Mariinsky Theatre, the Berlin Philharmonic, the Helsinki Music Centre, the Great Hall of the Moscow Conservatory, and the Casa da Música, among others.
-He has attended masterclasses with Dmitry Alexeev, Oxana Yablonskaya, Dina Yoffe, and others.
+The first prize in the piano category, worth €10,000 and donated by the competitions longstanding supporter L. Bösendorfer Klavierfabrik GmbH, went to Bogdan Dugalić.
+He impressed the jury in the final concert on 19th February with Mozart's Piano Concerto No. 9 in E-flat major, KV 271.
+He also received the audience prize of €1,000, donated by The Volpini de Maestri – O'Neill Foundation, and the special prize of the International Society for Contemporary Music (IGNM), worth €1,000, for the best interpretation of the contemporary work: "A propos... de nuages chassants" by J. M. Staud.
+Bogdan Dugalić (b.
+2003) completed his studies at the Mozarteum University in the studio of Pavel Gililov and is currently studying with Konstantin Bogino at the Perosi Academy.
+He is the winner of the Santa Cecília Competition and the Málaga Competition, and was awarded 2nd prize at the Maj Lind Competition.
+He has performed with the Mariinsky Orchestra, the Helsinki Radio Orchestra, the Orquestra do Porto, the Serbian Radio Orchestra, and others, under the baton conductors including Valery Gergiev, Anna-Maria Helsing, Roberto Tibiriçá, Dorian Keilhack, Eivind Aadland, Bojan Suđić, Srboljub Dinić.
+His performances have taken him to venues such as the Mariinsky Theatre, the Berlin Philharmonic, the Helsinki Music Centre, the Great Hall of the Moscow Conservatory, and the Casa da Música.
+Masterclasses with renowned musicians, among them Dmitry Alexeev, Oxana Yablonskaya, Dina Yoffe, have further shaped his musical development.

 The second prize of €7,000, donated by Honorary Senator Sylvia Madsack, went to Elisey Mysin.
 He performed W.A.
 Mozart's Piano Concerto No. 27 in B flat major, K. 595, in the final.

-Anastasiia Kliuchereva was awarded the 3rd prize of 5,000 euros, donated by The Volpini de Maestri – O'Neill Foundation.
+Anastasiia Kliuchereva was awarded the 3rd prize of €5,000, donated by The Volpini de Maestri – O'Neill Foundation.

 The young artists were accompanied in the final concert by the Mozarteum University Academy Orchestra under the baton of Ion Marin.